 The Mount Coffee Hydroelectric Plant on the St. Paul River in Liberia is a poignant example of one such opportunity.
 Having promised to bring cheap and reliable electricity to a nation ravaged by two decades of civil war, its construction site now sits idle.
 Laborers stay home, fearful of falling sick, and foreign managers have been evacuated.
 All the while, fixed and financing costs have to be borne, straining the Liberia Electricity Corporation and international contractors Norplan AS and Fichtner GmbH.

 Similarly, Sifca Group, an Ivory Coast-based agribusiness, has halted rubber exports from Liberia due to border closures and staff shortages.
 Its wares now sit idly in expensive Monrovian warehouses.
-Even in Ebola-free Gambia, hotel bookings are down 60% due to fears of the spread of the virus, severely straining the tourism industry and putting leisure industry companies at risk of bankruptcy.
+Even in Ebola-free Gambia, hotel bookings are down 60% due to fears that the virus could spread, severely straining the tourism industry and putting leisure industry companies at risk of bankruptcy.
 Securities funds willing and able to accurately price risk are well placed to acquire discounted stakes in assets like these with significant potential for returns.
 Diversifying their investments across the region would help mitigate against the concentration risk in any one sector or country.
 In doing so, they’ll also be keeping people employed and providing a much needed financial lifeline to governments, companies, and individuals suffering from the economic consequences of fear.

 Liberia, Sierra Leone, and Guinea are going through hell, and to quote Winston Churchill, they’ll have to keep going.
-Ebola is, however, very much an international crisis requiring a Churchillian effort on the part of NGOs, aid agencies, donor states, individuals, and indeed private capital to prevent the disease from spreading and states from failing.
-If public action is inadequate, fear will reign – people won’t go to work, businesses will close, economies will collapse, and social order will disintegrate, likely violently.
-Because fear and its associate, loss-aversion, may come to result in up to 90% of Ebola’s economic toll, it is absolutely paramount that this scourge be contained.
+A Churchillian effort on the part of NGOs, aid agencies, donor states, and private capital is indeed required if the world is to prevent the disease from spreading and states from failing.
+If our action is inadequate, fear will reign – people won’t go to work, businesses will close, economies will collapse, and social order will disintegrate, likely violently.
+Because fear and its associate, loss-aversion, may come to result in up to 90% of Ebola’s economic toll, it is paramount that this scourge is contained.
 The market can help, and opportunities are plentiful for those with a taste for calculated risk.
 And let us not forget the responsibility of our leaders in steering us away from mass hysteria; it could end up being an even bigger killer than Ebola.

 The Arctic sits at the intersection of US-Russia relations, the global crisis of climate change, and international trade.
 How Arctic nations deal with these issues is likely to be one of the defining struggles of international relations in the 21st century